2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

  * You have a basic level of practice with AWS concepts.
  * You have access to an AWS account with sufficient permissions, to create and assign AWS IAM roles, and to create EC2 instances from AWS Marketplace.
  * You have access to AWS Management Console, though you can later adapt the steps for a scripted/automated deployment.
- * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.
+ * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your EKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

 ## Summary of Steps
 The installation steps would be straightforward and can be summarized as follows:

-* Step 1: Create an AWS IAM role with the following actions `eks:ListClusters` and `eks:DescribeCluster`, i.e. a role that allow to discover EKS clusters.
+* Step 1: Choose the target AWS region.
-* Step 2: Deploy an EC2 instance of Krossboard from [AWS Marketplace](https://aws.amazon.com/marketplace).
-During this step, we should pay attention to:
+* Step 2: Deploy an EC2 instance of Krossboard from the [AWS Marketplace](https://aws.amazon.com/marketplace).
-  * Select the region in which the instance will be deployed
-  * Assign the aforecreated AWS IAM role to the instance.
+* Step 3: Configure AWS IAM permissions to discover EKS clusters.
-* Step 3: On EKS cluster, deploy an instance of [Kubernetes Metric Server](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
+* Step 4: On EKS cluster, deploy an instance of [Kubernetes Metric Server](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
 It exposes metrics consumed by Krossboard to produce its advanced analytics.
-* Step 4: On EKS cluster, update Kubernetes RBAC settings to allow Krossboard to query data from Kubernetes.
+* Step 5: On EKS cluster, update Kubernetes RBAC settings to allow Krossboard to query data from Kubernetes.
-* Step 5: Get access to Krossboard UI
+* Step 6: Get access to Krossboard UI

+## Step 1: Deploy Krossboard from the AWS Marketplace
+Proceed as decribed below to create an instance of Krossboard from Azure Marketplace:

+* TODO
+* Ensure that the instance's security groups enable access on the VM on port 80 and 443, i.e. to provide access to Krossboard UI.
+* Once the deployment completed, note the IP address of the instance.

-## Step 1: Create an AWS IAM role for Kroassboard
+## Step 2: Configure AWS IAM permissions to discover EKS clusters
+A standard setup of Krossboard requires to assume an AWS IAM role with the action of `eks:ListClusters` and the action of `eks:DescribeCluster` associated to it.

+Follow this procedure to create such a role with the required actions:

-Log into the AWS Management Console:
+* Go to AWS Management Console.

-* Select IAM service
+* Select the `IAM` service.
-* Go to `Roles` section
+* Go to `Roles` section.
-* Click on `Create role`
+* Click on `Create role`.
-* Select `EC2` for type of trusted entity and click `Next:Permissions`
+* Select `EC2` for type of trusted entity and click `Next:Permissions`.
 * Click on `Create policy`, this will open a new tab to create a policy.
 * In the policy tab, click on `JSON` section and then copy and paste the policy provided below.
   **Important:** Replace the existing policy content.
-* Click on `Review policy`
+* Click on `Review policy`.
 * Set a name and possibly a description for the policy.
 * Click on `Create policy` to apply the changes.
 * Go back to the initial role creation tab, and click on the refresh icon at the right corner of the policy list.